pycom/pycom-esp-idf/docs/en/security/secure-boot-v1.rst

 2. Follow the steps shown above to choose a signing key file, and generate the key file.

 3. Run ``idf.py bootloader``.
 A binary key file will be created, derived from the private key that is used for signing.
-Two sets of flashing steps will be printed - the first set of steps includes an ``espefuse.py burn_key`` command which is used to write the bootloader key to efuse.
+Two sets of flashing steps will be printed - the first set of steps includes an ``espefuse.py burn_key secure_boot_v1 path_to/secure-bootloader-key-xxx.bin`` command which is used to write the bootloader key to efuse.
 (Flashing this key is a one-time-only process.)
 The second set of steps can be used to reflash the bootloader with a pre-calculated digest (generated during the build process).

 4. Resume from :ref:`Step 6 of the one-time flashing process <secure-boot-resume-normal-flashing>`, to flash the bootloader and enable secure boot.
 Watch the console log output closely to ensure there were no errors in the secure boot configuration.